-In some cases, the Acquiring Bank will also act as their own payment processor, marketing and setting up merchant accounts direct with their merchants and any other businesses in need of merchant services.
+In some cases, the acquiring bank will also act as their own payment processor, marketing, and setting up merchant accounts direct with their merchants and any other businesses in need of merchant services.

 Merchant accounts can be used in a variety of ways, whether the merchant operates a storefront or the business accepts cards through a card-not-present (CNP) environment.
 It depends on the type of business the merchant operates.
 The same merchant account can be used for online payments or another transaction occurring in the merchant's store, the authorization process is identical once the card account information is captured.

 More alternative payment methods are introduced every year, as the modern world continues to shift towards a completely cashless society.